Chapter 18 Parallel Processing

 export R_LIBS_USER=$HOME/apps/R:$R_LIBS_USER

 These scripts can be quite confusing to understand.
 There are so many options!
 What do these things even do?
 The answer is, for researchers early on their journey to do this kind of work, “Who knows?”
-The general rule is to find an example file for the system you are working on that works, and then modify it for your own purposes.
+The general rule is to find a working example file for the system you are on, and then modify it for your own purposes.

 Once you have such a file, you could run it on the command line, like this: